 - Don’t say I’m sorry.
 Say I apologize.

 - State the specific item you need to apologize for.

 - Include what you’re going to do differently in order to be better in this area.

 - Ask, will you forgive me?

-If you are apologizing, you may want to consider attending the online Influential Parenting Program as a commitment to your kids.
+If you are apologizing, you may want to consider attending the online Influential Parenting Academy as a commitment to your kids.
 The best way to have a great Christmas is to restore your relationships with your family and with God.
 God will be so pleased.
-Our Influential Parenting program will change the way you see your kids and your role in their lives.
+Our Influential Parenting Academy will change the way you see your kids and your role in their lives.
 It covers vital topics like: the redefinition of childhood, where potential comes from, the Good Shepherd’s leadership secrets, the power of influence and how to use it and many more.

 Next week we will finish the remaining building blocks of a great relationship.
 They all build upon each other to give us the type of family relationships that will lead to a meaningful Christmas and a great 2020 as a family.